 Since a signature is easy to fake, chip-and-PIN is considered the safer of the two types.
 Currently, most EMV-chip cards in the U.S. are chip-and-signature cards.
 People are calling for chip-and-PIN, however, because of the added security.

 Some banks are picking up on the demand.
-Chase, for instance, announced that it would begin issuing chip-and-PIN credit cards in late 2014 — the bank has been handing out chip-and-signature cards for a few years already.
+Chase, for instance, issued chip-and-PIN credit cards in late 2014 -- the bank has been handing out chip-and-signature cards for a few years already.

 Below, you’ll find a comprehensive list of the EMV-chip credit cards that are currently available in the U.S. If you have a card that is available with an EMV chip, you should call the phone number on the back of your card and request an upgraded card.